 You can also expect to see the Sidmouth Sea Fest, the Red Arrows, Sidmouth Regatta, Sidbury Fair, Sidmouth Walking Festival and Sidmouth Science Festival on the town’s calendar of events.

 Sidmouth holidays provide an idyllic opportunity to unwind and discover rural and coastal South Devon at your own pace.
-Surrounded by striking scenery and the architecture of elegant days gone by, our Sidmouth holiday cottages and hotels are perfectly placed to be able to enjoy the beaches, attractions and eateries of this lovely seaside town.
+Surrounded by striking scenery and the architecture of elegant days gone by, our Sidmouth holiday cottages are perfectly placed to be able to enjoy the beaches, attractions and eateries of this lovely seaside town.

 Whether it's a dog-friendly property, a romantic break for two or accommodation ideal for a family holiday, we're sure you'll find the best places to stay in Sidmouth within our collection.